-Since 1998 Jim Schutze has been a columnist for the Dallas Observer, writing about local politics and culture.
-Schutze has been a recipient of the Association of Alternative Newsweeklies’ national award for best commentary twice and Lincoln University’s national Unity Award for writing on civil rights and racial issues three times.
-In 2003 he received the National Association of Black Journalists’ award for commentary.
-In 2011 Schutze was admitted to the Texas Institute of Letters.
+Jim Schutze has been the city columnist for the Dallas Observer since 1998.
+He has been a recipient of the Association of Alternative Newsweeklies’ national award for best commentary and Lincoln University’s national Unity Award for writing on civil rights and racial issues.
+In 2011 he was admitted to the Texas Institute of Letters.